Sarita595k/nutritionist_web/README.md

 1. About the Project
 2. Features
 3. Technologies Used
-4. Folder Structure
-5. How to Use
+4. How to Use
-6. Screenshots
-7. Future Enhancements
+5. Future Enhancements
-8. Author
+6. Author
-9. License

 ---